 - lethargy or no energy

 The typical cause of hyperinsulinemia is insulin resistance.
 Insulin resistance is what happens when your body doesn’t respond correctly to insulin.
-This incorrect response causes your body to need the pancreas to produce more insulin.
+This incorrect response causes your pancreas to produce more insulin.

 Hyperinsulinemia may also develop after having gastric bypass surgery.
 The theory is that the cells have become too large and active for the body, but the body has changed significantly after the bypass.
 Doctors aren’t fully sure why this happens.